The University has changed its name. Read more about the renaming of the Ryerson University.

 Mandatory coursework includes:

-• 2 technology-related courses (1 in legal analytics or data management and 1 in legal design thinking)
+- 2 technology-related courses (1 in legal analytics or data management; 1 in legal design thinking)

 Business Law and Practice, and Civil Procedure and Practice, involve several weeks of coursework that meld substantive learning and mentored simulated practice relevant to each subject area.
-Much of the coursework also employs “firms” comprising 7 students overseen by practitioners.
-This immersive approach prepares students for the type of focused learning expected of legal advisers in a variety of organizational roles.
+Much of the coursework also employs “firms” of 5 to 7 students overseen by practitioners.
+This immersive approach prepares you for the type of focused learning expected of legal advisers in a variety of organizational roles.

 The second year’s semesters also start with mandatory 1-week intensive courses.
 The fall semester intensive course introduces students to “technology tool kits for the practice of law”, focusing on Excel, Zoom, Adobe and other practice-relevant software.
 The winter semester intensive focuses on accounting basics and provides extensive practice in using Excel as a financial tool.